m417z/ntdoc/descriptions/processinfoclass.md

 | Minimal version | Windows 8                             | N/A

 ## ProcessRevokeFileHandles (56)
-Revokes file handles on the specified device from an AppContainer process,
+Revokes file handles on the specified device from an AppContainer process.

 |                 | Query | Set
 | --------------- | ----- | ---